-The Mayor of Dawlish - Councillor Val Mawhood
+The Mayor of Dawlish - Councillor Lisa Mayne

 The Mayor is elected by the Full Council at the Annual Town Council meeting each May.
 A Deputy Town Mayor is also elected.

 Being the Mayor is different to being a Councillor.
 A Mayor, by virtue of the Office, can stimulate community pride, encourage business, promote the voluntary sector etc and represent the Council at civic events.

-The Mayor is the public face of the Council and with this in mind the Mayor needs to portray a genuine interest in those s/he meets, show enthusiasm and commitment to the role and always be mindful of the dignity of the office.
+The Mayor is the public face of the Council and with this in mind the Mayor needs to portray a genuine interest in those they meet, show enthusiasm and commitment to the role and always be mindful of the dignity of the office.

-Councillor Mawhood has selected various youth groups as her Mayoral Charities and undertakes fundraising throughout her term of office for these causes.
+Councillor Mayne will choose her Mayoral Charities and undertake fundraising throughout her term of office for these causes.
 These will be listed in more detail in the coming days.

 Invite the Mayor to attend your event

-The Mayor attends a range of events throughout their Mayoral term – if you would like to invite Councillor Mawhood to an event please contact us.
+The Mayor attends a range of events throughout their Mayoral term – if you would like to invite Councillor Mayne to an event please contact us.
 You will be advised whether the Mayor is able to attend or not; if they have a prior engagement the Deputy Mayor will be asked to attend as the Council’s representative.

 There is a civic aspect to the role of Town Mayor.
 She will be required to attend a wide spectrum of events organised by local organisations, as well as representing the parish of Dawlish at functions outside of the town.